andersfuf/UIS_Prototype/README.md

 CUS8 (checking account) As a customer i want to see the balance and details of my checking account.

+CUS9-2023 (accounts) As a customer i want a list of my accounts to find find out which are managed and by who.

 ### Employee role: